zafe/bus-time/README.md

 A simple Bus time table app for Android.

 ### Fork this repository
-  Made with :heart: in Tucumán by @zafemos and @marianoisi
+  Made with :heart: in Tucumán by Fernando Zafe